mohawk2/OpenCL-Guide/chapters/getting_started_windows.md

 ### Git

 You most likely already have Git installed.
-If not, we'll install it, because this is what Vcpkg uses to keep it's repository up-to-date.
-Open your favorite shell in your faovrite terminal and issue:
+If not, we'll install it, because this is what Vcpkg uses to keep its repository up-to-date.
+Open your favorite shell in your favorite terminal and issue:

 ```
 winget install Git.Git